mohjarabahh/unix-shell/README.md

 After cloning this repository, you should following this step-by-step instructions to setup the production environment and run the application locally on your machine.

 ### I. Prerequisites
-1. You need an UNIX-like environment to run this project (e.g. Linux, macOS, or Windows Subsystem for Linux (WSL)).

-1. Update and upgrade packages (for Debian/Ubuntu users).
+1. Update and upgrade packages.
     ```sh
     sudo apt update && sudo apt upgrade -y
     ```